 Every blogger’s dream – Finding their blog ranked on page 1, loaded analytics with thousands of visitors every day with perfect blog SEO.

 This leads to more subscribers, more money and of course more joy for deciding to be a blogger.

 What if I tell you – this dream is the easiest to come true.

-You only need to follow this Blog SEO Optimization checklist every time you write and publish a post.
+You only need to follow this simple On page Blog SEO Optimization checklist to optimize your blogpost every time you write and publish a post.

 There are two parts to SEO: Off-page and on-page.